-Due to the ongoing corona virus pandemic, the community of San Mateo faced several new challenges that resulted in the City re-prioritizing its goals in CDBG funding.
+In the aftermath of the corona virus pandemic, the community of San Mateo faced several challenges that resulted in the City re-prioritizing its goals in CDBG funding.
 In order to comply with social distancing guidelines and shelter-in-place orders, many individuals and families in San Mateo struggled to find work.
 With a large portion of the community unable to earn income, the county and the State issued a moratorium on evictions to avoid widespread displacement.
-In the meantime, two activities: Rental Assistance and Microbusiness Assistance was added by the City using CDBG-CVfunds.
+As this moratorium lifted, an eviction crisis began to loom over the city.
+To respond, Rental Assistance was added by the City using CDBG-CV funds while six activities have been made through the PLHA program to create housing stability: Bridge Housing Client Services, HIP Housing Operations Assistance, LifeMoves Rapid Rehousing, HIP Homesharing, Samaritan House Safe Harbor Shelter Assistance, and LifeMoves First Step for Families Shelter Assistance.